Meeting agenda template: The blueprint for success

 If many aren’t familiar with the concept of having clear meeting objectives, then even fewer have clear objectives per agenda item.
 Often, a meeting will have a number of topics to discuss, and having a broad objective for the entire meeting simply doesn’t go far enough.

 With this in mind, having an objective per agenda item ensures that your meeting plan has phases rather than an overall approach for the entire project.
-For example, at your quarterly management meeting, which has the objective of agreeing strategy for the upcoming quarter, an agenda item might be to ‘Discuss the marketing budget for Q2’.
-The objective of this agenda item would be ‘to agree the allocation of the Q2 marketing budget.’
+For example, at your quarterly management meeting, which has the objective of agreeing strategy for the upcoming quarter, an agenda item might be to ‘‘What budget are we allocating to marketing activities in Q2 in order to achieve our objectives?’

 If each agenda item doesn’t have a clear objective, it is difficult to discern whether each item achieves what it should, which is key to keeping your meetings on track.
 While the blueprint for a house gives an overview of the build, it also provides detailed insights into the specification of each room.
 A meeting agenda template should therefore provide the same level of insight for each agenda item, to enhance meeting productivity and ultimately achieve more.

-Just as the meeting itself has a lead, who is responsible for setting and enforcing the ground rules and ensuring that the meeting sticks to the agenda and achieves objectives, each agenda item should have a lead too.
+Just as the meeting itself has a leader, who is responsible for providing the meeting roadmap, encouraging problem solving, and empowering participants to take ownership of agenda items, each agenda item should have a leader too.
 This will likely be a subject-matter expert in the area that the agenda item covers.

 In the previous example, the VP of marketing would likely lead the agenda item concerning marketing budget sign-off.
 This person not only will have the greatest level of knowledge in this field, but they will also be best equipped to field any questions that arise, and give greater detail if required.
 In addition to this, the outcome of this particular agenda item has the greatest bearing on this individual, and therefore they should be fully bought into the process.
 This is good change management, after all.